 The crypto-officer, assisted by the FTI employee, will install the delivered module(s) (i.e., perform the initial start up and send the first outgoing message).
-After the installation the crypto-officer will either assume the role of the user or he will designate and authorize the user to operate the module.
-The module enforces that only the crypto-officer, the bearer(s) of the security lock's key, and the user can operate the module.
-Similarly, the module enforces that only the crypto-officer, the bearer(s) of the key for the zeroization switch, can perform zeroization of the module.
+After the installation, the crypto-officer will either assume the role of the user or he will designate and authorize the user to operate the module.
+The module enforces that only the crypto-officer(s), the bearer(s) of the security lock's key, and the user can operate the module.
+Similarly, the module enforces that only the crypto-officer, the bearer(s) of the key for the zeroization switch, can perform zeroization of the module and access to the MAIP.
 Both FTI and the customer will inventory the number on the keys.
 After installation, the module's security will be subjected to the customer's own security policy.

 - The module does not require scheduled maintenance.
-The metal construction of the unit, as well as the tamper evident seals (labels) over the screws and edge of the Top Cover Plate, do not permit any type of maintenance.
+The metal construction of the unit, as well as the tamper evident seals (labels) over the tamper-resistant screws and edge of the Top Cover Plate, do not permit any type of hardware maintenance.
+The system diagnosis and software maintenance are performed through the secured MAIP.
 Both FTI and the customer will inventory the label number.
 FTI will not take any responsibility for malfunction of a tampered module or security breach due to tampering attacks. - To change the type or configuration of the module, or to change the unique Company Proprietary Signature, arrangements must be made with FTI.
-Any remanufacture after zeroization, repair, maintenance, or test, etc., that requires human access to the module's interior can be performed only at FTI premises, under the controlled conditions described in Appendix A, Maintenance at FTI Premises, of this document.
+Any remanufacture after zeroization, repair, maintenance, or test, etc., that requires human access to the module's interior can be performed only at FTI premises, under the controlled conditions described in Appendix: Maintenance at FTI Premises, of this document.